Codeception/Codeception/docs/06-UnitTests.md

 ### Bootstrap

 The bootstrap file is located in suite directory and is named `_bootstrap` and is **included before each test** (with `setUp` method in parent class).
 It's widely used in acceptance and functional tests to initialize the predefined variables.
-In unit tests it can be used for sharing share same data among the different tests.
+In unit tests it can be used for sharing the same data among the different tests.
 But the main purpose of is to set up an autoloader for your project inside this class.
 Otherwise Codeception will not find the testing classes and fail.

 ### Stubs